En Foco Photography Fellowship 2024

 Contact Email: firstname.lastname@example.org

-The grantees will be announced in September 2023
+The fellowships will be announced in February 2023.

-- Must be a New York State resident and must show proof of residency.
+- Must be a New York City or New York State resident for the past year at the time of submission and must show proof of residency.

 - Must be at least 18 years of age.

-- Graduate or Undergraduate students matriculated in an arts or related degree program at the time of application submission.
+- Graduate or undergraduate students matriculated in fine art and/or photography degree programs at the time of application submission.

 - En Foco’s Board members and staff are ineligible to apply.

 The Fellowships selected are based exclusively on the excellence and quality of the work submitted.
 All work will be reviewed by panelists selected from a pool of photography and photography-related professions, such as photographers, curators, critics, and collectors.
 Each year, new panelists are chosen to ensure a fresh perspective in the fellowship review process.
 En Foco’s Board of Directors will review the panel recommendations to ensure the integrity of the process and formally approve the Fellowship awardees.